-The searchable web and the search engines which survey it have become indispensable tools for information discovery.
-From academic researchers to elementary-school students, from cancer patients to pensioners, from local high-school football fans to international travelers, the indexed content of the web is becoming the primary research tool for many.
+The searchable Web and the search engines which survey it have become indispensable tools for information discovery.
+From academic researchers to elementary-school students, from cancer patients to pensioners, from local high-school football fans to international travellers, the indexed content of the Web is becoming the primary research tool for many.
 With hundreds of millions of people relying on these tools, one is led to ask if the tools provide useful, up-to-date results.
-Ideally, one would like the entire index of a search engine to be fresh, that is, to contain the most up-to-date version of a web page.
-The Google search engine attempts to maintain a fresh index by crawling over 3 billion pages once a month [7], with more frequent crawls of hand-selected sites that are known to change more often.
-In addition, it offers access to cached copies of pages, to obviate problems arising from some of the crawled URLs being out-of-date or having disappeared entirely.
+Ideally, one would like the entire index of a search engine to be fresh, that is, to contain the most up-to-date version of a Web page.
+The Google search engine attempts to maintain a fresh index by crawling over 3 billion pages once a month [1], with more frequent crawls of hand-selected sites that are known to change more often.
+In addition, it offers access to cached copies of pages, to obviate problems arising from some of the crawled, uniform resource locators (URLs) being out-of-date or having disappeared entirely.